About the Fight COVID MKE COVID-19 Individual Risk Estimator

 - Actual versus confirmed infections.
 Many more people were infected with COVID, than the number of confirmed infections.
-We rely on a Centers for Disease (CDC) national estimate of a 4.3 to 1 ratio of true infections to confirmed infections.
-The true ratio will vary across regions.
+We rely on a Centers for Disease Control (CDC) national estimate of a 4.3 to 1 ratio of true infections to confirmed infections.
+The actual ratio varies depending on where you live.

 - Effect of other diseases on COVID risk: Chronic diseases affect both your life expectancy without COVID.
 This is reflected in your expected years to live without COVID.
 Other diseases may also affect your COVID risk, but we do not know enough about how they affect COVID risk to take them into account in predicting your COVID risk.

 For details on how we estimate life expectancy and COVID risk, see A COVID-19 Risk Calculator: Mortality Rates and Loss of Life Expectancy, at http://ssrn.com/abstract=3795802.